Juesgape/Pookstore/README.md

 # Pookstore

 Pookstore is a simulation of an online bookstore in which you can log in, select your favorite book's genres and buy them.
+This project was built with Typescript applying the best practices of OOP

 - The books were extracted from goodreads using puppeter (web scraping)
 ![image](https://github.com/Juesgape/Pookstore/assets/97264721/dd7fc94f-9c35-48e5-b662-797fd3004e05)